XTurnV007/cheapClaude-cc/README_EN.md

 Click to visit: [CursorAI Open Platform](https://api.cursorai.art/register?aff=xoXg/)

-Top right corner Console -> API Tokens -> Add Token -> Scroll down to the bottom -> In the grouping settings, set your token to the **Pure AZ** group
+Top right corner Console -> API Tokens -> Add Token -> Scroll down to the bottom -> In the grouping settings, set your token to the **Claude Code专属** group

 2. Quick installation - you will be prompted to enter your API Key, then press Enter to complete.